Color Mapping Techniques

 - Remove Color LUT: Remove the application of any color LUT on a passthrough layer.

-Color LUTs and other other color mapping features are mutually exclusive.
+Color LUTs and other color mapping features are mutually exclusive.
 Calling any of these functions will replace the color map defined in a previous call.

-Animating Color LUT Transitions To fade a Color LUT in or out, or transition between two different color LUTs, call Set Color LUT Weight with different value for LUT Weight during transition.
-Note, before chaning LUT Weight Color LUT Source and Target (if lColor Map Type is Interpolated Color LUTs) should be set to desired values.
+To fade a Color LUT in or out, or transition between two different color LUTs, call Set Color LUT Weight with a different value for LUT Weight during each frame of the transition.
+Before changing LUT Weight, set the Color LUT Source and Target (if Color Map Type is Interpolated Color LUTs) to the desired values.
 Set Color LUT Weight is a lightweight operation that doesn’t add a lot of overhead and can be called in every frame.

-Animating Color LUT Contents Some use cases require color LUTs to change continuously beyond linear interpolation.
+Some use cases require color LUTs to change continuously beyond linear interpolation.
 For example, an app could dynamically adjust the saturation of different color hues based on the state of the app or external input (such as audio).

 To change the color LUT object in the Blueprints, use the function Set LUT From Array.
+This function also accepts an Ignore Alpha Channel parameter that controls whether the alpha channel of the LUT data is discarded.
 The LUT data must be defined as a 3D color array.
-The color values are laid out “blue-major”, that is, the resulting color value for an input color triplet (R, G, B) in range [0, Resolution]
+The color values are laid out “blue-major”, that is, the resulting color value for an input color triplet (R, G, B) in range [0, Resolution] must be stored at the index LUT[R + G * Resolution + B * Resolution * Resolution].

-The updated data will automatically be used on all passthrough layers that are currently using that OVRPassthroughColorLut
+The updated data will automatically be used on all passthrough layers that are currently using that UOculusXRPassthroughColorLut instance.
+There is no need to call Set Color LUT Source or Set Color LUT Target to propagate the changes.

 If the target color LUT was previously using a texture source, the texture source will be overwritten.